 High-resolution vector shaded relief

-Terrain-RGB raster tilesets originally developed by Mapbox contain elevation data encoded in raster PNG tiles as colour values that can be decoded to raw heights in metres.
+Terrain-RGB raster tilesets were originally developed by Mapbox.
+They contain elevation data encoded in raster PNG tiles as colour values that can be decoded to raw heights in metres.
 These tilesets are used for a wide variety of applications, notably for styling terrain slope and hillshades so that terrain can be rendered in three-dimensions.

 Terrain-RGB tilesets usually use the well-known PNG format that effectively involves lossless compression.
 Consequentially, compression or a special file format is not needed.
 An image is saved as PNG tiles for each zoom level where the three PNG channels allow 3 bytes of storage per pixel instead of the usual minimum of 4 or 8 bytes per pixel.

-It was known as long ago as 2018 that hillshades (shaded reliefs) generated from terrain-RGB tilesets using mapbox-gl, the precursor to maplibre-gl, displayed artifacts called "artifical visual lines" at zoom levels above about 15.5 even for a nominally high-resolution Digital Elevation Model (DEM).
+It was known as long ago as 2018 that hillshades (shaded reliefs) generated from Terrain-RGB tilesets using Mapbox-gl, the precursor to Maplibre-gl that is used to display the JuraMap vector map, displayed artifacts called "artificial visual lines" at zoom levels above about 15.5 even for a nominally high-resolution Digital Elevation Model (DEM).
+So generating high-resolution Terrain-RGB files is a challenge.
+It is made more so because the DEM for the region of France surrounding the south-western part of Switzerland currently has a resolution of 1m (a 0.5m LiDAR HD programme DEM is in preparation).